Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 Garberville

-Caraway Cottage – Stay right on the Benbow Golf Course in this rustic log cabin.
+Benbow Cabin – Stay right on the Benbow Golf Course in this rustic log cabin.
 It’s within walking distance to the Historic Benbow Inn and a local convenience store.

 Ferndale

-Ferndale is a quaint Victorian village on the north coast of California and one of my favorite places to visit.
-It’s about 30 minutes north of the park.
-It’s extremely close to the coast and offers couples a variety of things to do and see in the area.
+Ferndale is a quaint Victorian village on Californiaโ€™s north coast and one of my favorite places to visit in the area.
+It’s about 30 minutes north of Humboldt Redwoods State Park.
+Itโ€™s also incredibly close to the coast, making it a great option if you want to explore nearby beaches.
+With plenty of local shops, restaurants, and trails to explore, thereโ€™s no shortage of things to do during your stay.

 Ranch School House – An 1800s farm with views that go on for miles.
 You will be surrounded by beautiful scenery with horses and cattle found out every window of the house.
 Plus, it’s only 4 miles from the coast.